 You should audition one semester prior to beginning your music curriculum.
-For example, if you are planning to attend NC A&T in the fall of 2013, then your audition should occur in the spring of 2013.
+For example, if you are planning to attend NC A&T in the fall, then your audition should occur in the spring.
 If you are already enrolled at A&T and would like to change majors, you would need to audition one semester before registering for music classes.
 You must be able to read music in order to become a music major.

 Piano: Representative piano works from major historical periods (Baroque, Classical, Romantic, and Contemporary).